 What’s more, you’ll gain an understanding of how to support positive wellbeing and tackle stigma in the world around you.

-MHFA training is an accredited course and therefore, every delegate that attends will recieve a certificate on completion confirming you are now a mental health first aider.
+MHFA training is an accredited course and therefore, every delegate that attends will receive a certificate on completion confirming you are now a mental health first aider.

 As a result of this training you will be able to: